cropmosaiks/crop-modeling/README.md

 - **Model Predictions**: Crop yield predictions at district level
 - **Visualizations**: Maps of predicted vs. actual yields, residuals, and temporal trends

-## Computing Constraints

-### Microsoft Planetary Computer

-- **Storage**: 15 GB persistent + ~200 GB temporary per session
-- **Memory**: Can be limiting for large-scale processing
-- **GPU Access**: Shared nodes (first-come, first-served)

-### Recommendations

-- Download and delete output files regularly to avoid storage limits
-- Implement aggressive memory management for large datasets
-- Consider alternative compute options for extensive processing (see [MPC compute docs](https://planetarycomputer.microsoft.com/docs/concepts/computing/))

 ## Contributing

-This project was completed in June 2022 by the CropMOSAIKS team.
+This project was completed in Nov 2025 by the CropMOSAIKS team.
 Suggestions for improvements are welcome through:

 - **Issues**: Report bugs or suggest enhancements
 - **Pull Requests**: Contribute code improvements or new features